Our guide will help businesses ensure their staff can find accurate and timely information on COVID-19 vaccines.

 Does the vaccine affect fertility?

 There is no evidence that COVID-19 vaccines have any effect on fertility or your chances of becoming pregnant.

-Women who are planning pregnancy, are in the immediate postpartum, or are breastfeeding can be vaccinated with a suitable product for their age and clinical risk group.
+Women who are planning pregnancy or in the immediate postpartum should be vaccinated with a suitable product for their age and risk status

 - Children aged 5 to 11, who are in a clinical risk group or who are a household contact of someone (of any age) who is immunosuppressed, should be offered a primary course of vaccination.
 View here (23 December)